kubevela/velaux/README.md

 #### Build the frontend

-Make sure you have installed [yarn](https://classic.yarnpkg.com/en/docs/install).
+Make sure you have installed [yarn 2.0](https://yarnpkg.com/getting-started/install), This is required.

 Install frontend dependencies and build the frontend.